 4) At each post, cut the wire and separate the wires into 2-3" strands.
 Use a wire stripper to remove about 1/2" of sheathing from each wire and the wires from the light cap.

 5) Match the polarity of the wires.
-One wire will have a smooth black wire and the other will have white lettering and may be ribbed.
+One wire will have a smooth black wire and the other will have white lettering or ribbing.
 Hold the wire ends together and connect them by twisting waterproof wire nuts to create a tight connection.
 Wrap the connection with electrical tape.

 7) Plug the transformer into the outlet and turn it on.
 Test the lighting and set the timer as needed.

-8) Unplug the transformer and secure the top cap over to hide the low voltage wire.
+8) Unplug the transformer and secure the top cap to hide the low-voltage wire.
 Be careful not to screw into the wire.